Childhood Brain Stem Glioma Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Untreated Childhood Brain Stem Glioma

 Conventional treatment for children with diffuse intrinsic pontine glioma (DIPG) is radiation therapy to involved areas.
 Such treatment will result in transient benefit for most patients, but over 90% of patients will die within 18 months of diagnosis.
 The conventional dose of radiation therapy ranges between 54 Gy and 60 Gy given locally to the primary tumor site in single daily fractions.

 Hyperfractionated (twice daily) radiation therapy techniques have been used to deliver a higher dose, and studies using doses as high as 78 Gy have been completed.
 Evidence demonstrates that these increased radiation therapy doses do not improve the duration or rate of survival for patients with DIPG whether given alone,[1,2] or in combination with chemotherapy.
-Studies evaluating the efficacy of various radiosensitizers as a means for enhancing the therapeutic effect of this modality have been undertaken but to date have failed to show any significant improvement in outcome.[2,3,4,5,6] Radiation-induced changes may occur a few months after the completion of radiation therapy and may mimic tumor progression.
+Hypofractionated radiation therapy does not improve survival.[Level of evidence: 2A] Studies evaluating the efficacy of various radiosensitizers as a means for enhancing the therapeutic effect of this modality have been undertaken but to date have failed to show any significant improvement in outcome.[2,3,5,6,7] Radiation-induced changes may occur a few months after the completion of radiation therapy and may mimic tumor progression.
 When considering the efficacy of additional treatment, care needs to be taken to separate radiation-induced change from progressive disease.

 Patients with small tectal lesions and hydrocephalus but no other neurological deficits may be treated with cerebrospinal fluid diversion alone and have follow-up with sequential neuroradiographic studies unless there is evidence of progressive disease.